Skip to main content

 Can You Make a Neighbor Cut Their Trees?

-When branches reach across the property line, you can trim them up to your property line.
-However, if you damage the health of the tree or trim branches on your neighbor's property, you can face criminal penalties of up to six months in jail.
+You can trim branches to your property line when branches cross your property.
+However, if you damage the tree’s health or trim branches on your neighbor’s property, you may face criminal penalties of up to six months in jail.

 Spite Fences and Your Right to Sunlight

-Don't let a property line disagreement turn into a neighborhood feud.
-When you can't settle an issue on your own, a real estate attorney can help you cut through the emotions and find a legal resolution.
-Get started today and learn more about Massachusetts fence and boundary line law by contacting a Massachusetts real estate attorney near you.
+Don’t let a property boundary disagreement turn into a neighborhood feud.
+When you can’t settle an issue on your own, a real estate attorney can help you cut through the emotions and find a legal resolution.
+Seek legal advice and learn more about Massachusetts fence and boundary line law by contacting a Massachusetts real estate attorney near you.

 Was this helpful?